Adjustments to Service

 Adjustments for the total billing period(s) will be a maximum credit of 50% of the water charge estimated to be due to the leak(s).
 The water/sewer adjustment for the total billing period(s) affected must be a minimum of $10 and will not exceed $500 for residential customers and $1,000 for commercial customers.

 All customers must submit receipts for repairs along with a formal written request for adjustment.
 Customers are only eligible for 1 adjustment in an 18-month period.
 If the customer is unable to make repairs within the aforementioned timeline the customer must submit written documentation as to why the repairs cannot be made.
-Adjustment will be at the discretion of the Customer Service Supervisor.
+The adjustment will be at the discretion of the Customer Service Supervisor.

 Residential Customers Adjustment Due to Leak

 Residential customers who have experienced a leak are eligible for a leak adjustment for the water determined to be over what would be considered normal water usage.
-Leak credits are based upon historic water usage for the same period in previous years or on consumption estimated to be due to the leak if there is no previous history for the period(s) affected.
+Leak credits are based on historic water usage for the same period in previous years or on consumption estimated to be due to the leak if there is no previous history for the period(s) affected.
 If the water usage has affected the sewer charges the customer may apply for a sewer bill adjustment.
 Sewer bill adjustment guidelines are detailed in the section labeled "Sewer Bill Adjustments."

 Commercial Customers Adjustment Due to Leak

 Commercial customers who have experienced a leak are eligible for a leak adjustment for the water determined to be over what would be considered normal water usage.
-Leak credits are based upon historic water usage for the same period in previous years or on consumption estimated to be due to the leak if there is no previous history for the period(s) affected.
-Additionally commercial customers may apply for a wastewater volume charge adjustment as wastewater rates for commercial customers are tied to water usage.
-See section below labeled wastewater bill adjustment commercial.
+Leak credits are based on historic water usage for the same period in previous years or on consumption estimated to be due to the leak if there is no previous history for the period(s) affected.
+Additionally, commercial customers may apply for a wastewater volume charge adjustment as wastewater rates for commercial customers are tied to water usage.
+See the section below, labeled "Wastewater Bill Adjustment Commercial."

 Wastewater Bill Adjustment Residential